Meet the Staff

 Director

 Julia Bergeron-Smith, MPPM, MSW, is a Policy Associate at the Catherine Cutler Institute’s Justice Policy Program and serves as the Director of the Maine Statistical Analysis Center (SAC), which is housed at the University of Southern Maine.
-Ms. Bergeron-Smith’s research and policy focus areas include justice policy, child welfare, social policy, and community well-being.
+Julia’s research and policy focus areas include justice policy, child welfare, social policy, and community well-being.
 She considers herself a generalist who leverages her big-picture thinking, passion for project management, and deep commitment to collaboration to support partners in making strategic and informed decisions.
 She manages local, state, and nation-wide research, technical assistance, and stakeholder engagement efforts while also providing data analysis and interpretation.
-Ms. Bergeron-Smith has been with the Catherine Cutler Institute since 2013 and, prior to joining Cutler, worked for non-profits that serve historically underserved youth and young adults.
+Julia has been with the Catherine Cutler Institute since 2013 and, prior to joining Cutler, worked for non-profits that serve historically underserved youth and young adults.

 Tara Wheeler